NOAA-GSL/zyra-scheduler/README.md

 ## Docs & Scheduling
 - Scheduling: use GitLab CI/CD pipelines and Schedules (see below).
 - Contributor guide: see `AGENTS.md` for structure, style, testing, and PR guidelines.
-- Local development: use `docker compose up --build -d` and `docker compose exec rtvideo bash`.
+- Local development: use `docker compose up --build -d` and `docker compose exec zyra-scheduler bash`.
 The devcontainer prefers a `zyra-scheduler` base image (if provided) and layers Node.js + Codex CLI for local tooling.
 If none is provided, it falls back to `python:3.11-slim` for linting/tests.

 ### GitLab Pipelines
 - Manual run: set variables in the Run pipeline form: